jwodder/pyrepo/README.rst

 ``[auth.github]``
    Contains credentials for interacting with GitHub over v3 of its API.
-This table should contain a ``token`` option, giving an OAuth2 token to use; if not present, API calls to GitHub will fail.
+This table should contain a ``token`` option, giving a GitHub access token to use; if not present, API calls to GitHub will fail.

 ``[options]``
     Sets default values for global options